longbuivan/dotfile/README.md

 Most of Data Dev are installed and built using Python.
 PLEASE USE `VENV` and `pip` (virtual environment for different projects) instead global settings.

+This is an example of libs I mostly use in Data Project

 ```bash
 python -m pip install --user venv
 python -m venv --help